odoo/odoo/doc/howtos/rdtraining/06_firstui.rst

 Examples can be found everywhere in Odoo, but
 `this one <https://github.com/odoo/odoo/blob/09c59012bf80d2ccbafe21c39e604d6cfda72924/addons/crm/views/crm_lost_reason_views.xml#L57-L70>`__
-is a good example of simple action.
+is a good example of a simple action.
 Pay attention to the structure of the XML data file, you will need it in the following exercise.

 .. exercise:: Add an action.